ZettlorHQ/deploy-previews/README.md

 # Deploy preview

+(still a WIP as we figure out ways to optimize it)

 This is a script to connect to Vercel and Railway PR previews for a full-stack experiences.

 ## How it works